 These double-ended ones are prone to hurt you, because working with the rasp requires a lot of pressure.
 So this time the grip on the handle has to be firm.
 And on the double-ended ones, your grip – at least partly – is on the other end, which will bite into your palm.
 That can happen from the pressure alone, but the real injuries occur when the rasp gets stuck in the wood during what should be a fluid movement.
 Of course wearing gloves helps.
 But they will bite their way through the leather and still reach your skin.
 I have worn out several gloves that way just tearing apart the part covering the palm.
 I don’t like to wear gloves because it dampens the contact with the tool and thus with the sculpture.
 But wearing none leads to not being able to handle the raps for a few days, until the hand heals up.

 In some ways this is my least favourite part of the whole process.
 On the other hand there are still discoveries to be made.
 The movements of the surfaces need to be worked out in detail and sometimes I only really understand them in this phase.
-With the knife you can still cheat a bit.
+With the gouge you can still cheat a bit.
 Smoothing with the rasp you can’t.
 The sculpture starts to feel more the way I imagined it.
 It starts to flow.